 8hrs - 30min = 7hrs 30min

-This means the leave time for a standard day will be entered as 7hrs 30min and the employee will be paid for 7hrs 30min hours on each timesheet.
+This means the leave time for a standard day will be entered as 7hrs 30min and the team member will be paid for 7hrs 30min hours on each timesheet.

 In the General section of this Location settings, the opening hours are set at 8am so that will be the default time that is entered for all leave time at this Location as shown in the example below.